-Collection: Shop 4 A Cause- Words Matter: Substance Use Disorders & Recovery
+Collection: Words Matter: Substance Use Disorders & Recovery

 When it comes to substance use disorders, words matter!
 Stigma is one of the biggest barriers to treatment and recovery for substance use disorders and the language we use contributes to stigma and you can help break down the negative stereotype associated with substance use disorder by no longer using stigmatizing words that only focus on the substance dependency one has and not their humanity.